Virtus Global Opportunities Fund

 3Q 2016 COMMENTARY

-Over the third quarter of 2016, equity investors saw generally low volatility and positive markets globally.
-Global markets were supported by solid economic performance in the U.S. and the outlook for higher rates.
+MARKET — Over the third quarter, equity investors saw generally low volatility and positive markets globally.
+Global markets were supported by solid economic performance in the U.S. and the outlook for higher interest rates.
 Elsewhere, returns were driven by the U.K. equity market’s bounce back from the Brexit sell-off, continued loose monetary policy in developed markets, and performance of key emerging markets, such as China, India, Korea, and Taiwan.

 Global markets were driven by a rapid recovery from the Brexit sell-off, continued loose monetary policy in developed markets, and performance of key emerging markets, such as China, India, Korea, and Taiwan.
 Sentiment of exhaustion of expansionary monetary policies impacted interest rate-sensitive sectors, spurring a rotation into financial stocks (banks and insurers) and out of consumer staples, telecommunications services, and utilities.